 Call for Proposals

 Proposals for Symposia, Interactive Sessions, Short Courses, and Workshops will be invited starting December 4, 2017 for the Latin America and Caribbean Congress for Conservation Biology meeting, the theme of which is, Rainforest to Reef: Strengthening Connections between the Caribbean and the Americas.
 The conference will be held on the St. Augustine Campus of the University of the West Indies in Trinidad July 25-27, 2018, with associated short courses, workshops, and events occurring on July 24, 25 and 28.
-You will be updated on the status of your proposal by early winter 2017.
-The Call for Proposals will close at January 31, 2018.
+You will be updated on the status of your proposal by late February 2018.
+The Call for Proposals will close at February 20, 2018.

 Choosing a Category for your Proposal